tezxjs/create-tezx/create-tezx/README.md

+# ⚡ Create TezX

+Easily scaffold a new [TezX](https://github.com/tezxjs/tezx) project using official starter templates.

 ---

-# Create TezX

-Create a TezX project from official starter templates.

-## Quick Start
+## 🚀 Quick Start

-Starter templates are available for common platforms.
-Use one of the following `create-tezx` commands:
+Starter templates are available for common runtimes and package managers.
+Run one of the following commands:

 ```bash
 # npm